 Material and methods

-The present study, titled “Evaluating the Effect of Pre-Sowing Treatments on Seed Germination,” was conducted during the academic year 2024–2025 in Raipur under the academic guidance of the College of Forestry, Mahatma Gandhi University.
+The present study was conducted during the academic year 2024–2025 in Raipur under the academic guidance of the College of Forestry, Mahatma Gandhi University.
 The primary objective was to assess the impact of various pre-sowing treatments on seed germination percentage and early seedling growth in selected forest species, with a focus on Cassia fistula L. The experiment followed a Completely Randomized Design (CRD) for data collection and analysis.
 Observations related to germination and seedling development were statistically analysed and are presented in detail under appropriate sub-sections.

 Experiment 1: Gibberellic Acid's (GA₃) Impact on Cassia fistula Seedling Growth and Germination.

-Homogeneous and fully matured seeds of Cassia fistula (Golden Shower) were locally collected and cleaned to eliminate debris and immature seeds.
-The study aimed to assess the impact of three concentrations of Gibberellic acid (GA₃)—250 ppm, 500 ppm, and 700 ppm—on seed germination and early seedling vigor.
+Homogeneous and fully matured seeds of Cassia fistula were locally collected and cleaned to eliminate debris and immature seeds.
+The study aimed to assess the impact of three concentrations of Gibberellic acid (GA₃)—250 ppm, 500 ppm, and 700 ppm on seed germination and early seedling vigor.
 For each treatment, seeds were soaked in the respective GA₃ solution for 24 hours at room temperature prior to sowing.
 The primary objective was to evaluate the effect of different GA₃ concentrations on breaking seed dormancy, reducing germination time, and increasing the overall germination percentage.

-Experiment 2 – Effect of Sulfuric Acid (H₂SO₄) Soaking on Germination and Seedling Performance in Cassia fistula
+Experiment 2 – Effect of Sulfuric Acid (H₂SO₄) Soaking on Germination and Seedling Performance in C. fistula

-Uniform and mature seeds of Cassia fistula (Golden Shower) were locally collected and thoroughly cleaned to remove debris and immature seeds.
+Uniform and mature seeds of C. fistula (Golden Shower) were locally collected and thoroughly cleaned to remove debris and immature seeds.
 The study investigated the effectiveness of Gibberellic acid (GA₃) at three concentrations—250 ppm, 500 ppm, and 700 ppm—in enhancing seed germination and early seedling vigor.
 Seeds were soaked in the respective GA₃ solutions for 24 hours at room temperature before sowing.
 The objective was to evaluate how increasing concentrations of GA₃ affect seed dormancy breaking, germination time, and germination percentage.

-Experiment 3 – Effect of Potassium Nitrate (KNO₃) Soaking on Germination and Seedling Performance in Cassia fistula
+Experiment 3 – Effect of Potassium Nitrate (KNO₃) Soaking on Germination and Seedling Performance in C. fistula

 Mature and healthy seeds of Cassia fistula were manually selected and cleaned to ensure uniform size and shape for consistent results.
 This study aimed to evaluate the impact of potassium nitrate (KNO₃) on seed germination and early seedling growth.
 Seeds were soaked in aqueous KNO₃ solutions at concentrations of 2%, 4%, and 6% for 24 hours at room temperature.
 Following treatment, seeds were drained and sown immediately without drying to maximize the effects of imbibition.
 The experiment followed a Completely Randomized Design (CRD) with three replications per treatment, each containing 10 seeds, totalling 30 seeds per treatment.
 Treated seeds were sown in individual polybags containing a specially prepared nursery potting mix, and all treatments were maintained under uniform nursery conditions with consistent shade and watering.